 My dog has epilepsy with occasional flare-ups.
 It can’t be cured.
 Can I still buy a policy?

 Conditions like epilepsy usually need regular medication or checkups, which make them a chronic condition.

 In order to be covered, a condition needs to be free from treatment, medication or advice for three months before your policy starts.

 My German Shepherd had hip dysplasia in his left hip treated a year ago.
 He now has it in his right hip.
 Does my pet insurance cover this?

 Your dog’s hip problems are what’s known as a ‘bilateral condition’, meaning something that can occur in the same body part on the opposite side of your pet’s body.

-But we don’t think that’s fair, so at ManyPets we’ll cover the right hip after 12 months of being insured with us, as long as his right hip had no signs or symptoms, medication, advice or treatment in the last two years.
+But we don’t think that’s fair.
+So at ManyPets we’ll cover the right hip after 12 months of being insured with us, as long as it had no signs or symptoms, medication, advice or treatment in the two years before buying your policy.

 My Persian cat has a little trouble breathing.
 It’s an inherited condition.
 Is she covered for treatment by the Pre-existing policy?

-It really depends on whether it’s an ongoing, constantly managed condition or just something you’re worried will cause future issues, though she’s healthy right now.
+It depends on whether it’s an ongoing, constantly managed condition or just something you’re worried will cause future issues, though she’s healthy right now.

 She’ll need to have been free from signs or symptoms, advice, medication and treatment for three months for us to cover her breathing problems.